numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - Vertically line up similar variables, adding 0 coefficients if necessary

 - Linear systems as Matrices:
-    - Linear systems of equations look like vector Matrix multiplication
+    - Linear systems of equations look like Matrix-vector multiplication
     - We can package all equations together into a single vector equation (of the form Matrix * vector)
     - This "constant" Matrix will contain all the coefficients (we will call it Matrix A)
     - The vector will hold all the variables (we will call it vector x)